DanielJ0131/RPSG-Game/docs/source/usage.rst

 Installation
 ------------

-To use Examination2, first install it using pip:
+To use Examination2, first install it using pip.
+We also have an alternative, git clone:

 .. code-block:: console